UXARRAY/uxarray/docs/user-guide/representation.rst

 .. note::

-    All Cartesiain coordinates are stored in meters
+    All Cartesian coordinates are represented in meters.

 Connectivity